Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 Sperm health

 If getting pregnant is a struggle for you, first, let’s acknowledge how discouraging and frustrating that can be.
-It’s easy to lose hope, but let’s regain some hope.
+It’s easy to lose hope, but let’s regain it.

-It’s important for your partner to get his sperm tested in order to see if it’s his semen health that is keeping the pregnancy from happening.
+It’s important for your partner to get his sperm tested to see if it’s his semen health that is keeping the pregnancy from happening.

 A semen test checks: